reinhud/python-template/CONTRIBUTING.md

 # Contributing to Next.js App Template 🚀

-First off, thank you for considering contributing to our Next.js App Template! 🎉 It's people like you that make the open source community such a fantastic place to learn, inspire, and create.
+First off, thank you for considering contributing to my Python App Template! 🎉 It's people like you that make the open source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 ## Code of Conduct 📜